 The Tamil Nadu government celebrates the 15th of January as Thiruvalluvar Day as part of the Pongal celebrations in his honor.

-To read Thirukural every day, visit the homepage of www.tamilnadu.com.
+To read a Thirukural every day, visit our Facebook page at www.facebook.com/tamilnadudotcom